 Wisdom Tooth Removal

 Over the last few thousand years with changing dietary habits including cooking food, jaw size has decreased but tooth size hasn’t.
 This is why we get the problem of impacted wisdom teeth – there just isn’t the space in the jaw for them.
 Impacted wisdom teeth can get infected, decayed, or damage the tooth in front.

-Dr Thompson and Dr Chong understand that some patients experience dental fear and feel anxious or nervous about visiting the dentist, or may even harbour guilt about not attending for a long period.
-We do our best to make our patients feel comfortable and welcome, and have various techniques to overcome anxieties, make the treatment as pleasant as possible and offer pain free dentistry.
+If you experience dental phobia and feel anxious or nervous about visiting the dentist, or may even harbour guilt about not attending for a long period, we will do our best to make you feel relaxed and welcome, and have various techniques to overcome anxieties you may experience when undergoing dental procedures.

 “… he was also so gentle and I felt really safe…”

-Most people have some sort of fear, dental anxiety and phobia are extremely common fears.
+If you experience dental phobia you are not alone!
+Many people fear dental visits – dental anxiety and dental phobia are extremely common.
 It has been estimated that 9% to 15% of people avoid seeing the dentist because of anxiety and fear.
 To avoid it, they’ll put up with gum infections, pain, or even broken and unsightly teeth.
 The reality is that most dental procedures aren’t painful and studies show that patients who have visited the dentist more regularly were less anxious as a result.

 oral hygiene service